m-julian/ALFVisualizer/README.md

 H       2.75109967      -1.85091601       1.56052776
 ```

-# Loading in Data
-Data can either be loaded when `alfvis_main_window.py` is launched or once the application is launched, a new tab can be opened with the `+` tab and a new
-dataset can be selected.

 # Options
 - Random Colors: Plot atoms with random colors
 - Default Colors: Plot atoms with default colors
-- Plot Cmap: If energies are read in from the .xyz file, this makes a cmap of all the plotted points (so can be used to plot energies/multipoles or model predictions).
+- Plot Cmap: If properties are read in from the .xyz file, this makes a cmap of all the plotted points.
 - Plot Individual Point: Only 1 points is displayed at a time.
 Use the slider or write in box to go to specific point.
 Starts from 0.
 This cannot be used with cmap.
+Note that this is very slow when there are many geometries because of the current implementation.
 Note that the color boxes can be used to change the color of the separate atoms, however these will **not** be saved if you choose another color setting.
 - Remove/show some atoms using checkboxes for every atom.
 - Ability to load in multiple datasets at once (which will be shown overlapping on one pyvista plot).

-# Developer
-Yulian Manchev, yulian.manchev@postgrad.manchester.ac.uk